addyosmani/backbone-fundamentals/backbone-fundamentals.md

 2. Download jQuery, Underscore, Backbone, and Backbone LocalStorage from their respective web sites and place them under js/lib
 3. Create the directories js/models, js/collections, js/views, and js/routers

-You will also need [base.css](https://raw.githubusercontent.com/tastejs/todomvc/gh-pages/examples/backbone/bower_components/todomvc-common/base.css) and [bg.png](https://raw.githubusercontent.com/tastejs/todomvc/gh-pages/examples/backbone/bower_components/todomvc-common/bg.png), which should live in an assets directory.
+You will also need [index.css](https://raw.githubusercontent.com/tastejs/todomvc/gh-pages/examples/backbone/node_modules/todomvc-app-css/index.css), which should live in an assets directory.
 And remember that you can see a demo of the final application at [TodoMVC.com](http://todomvc.com).

 We will be creating the application JavaScript files during the tutorial.
 Don't worry about the two 'text/template' script elements - we will replace those soon!